Holden Caprice: WH

-The next model came in June 1999, two years after the launch of the all-new VT Commodore from which the new WH was initially based.
+The next model came in June 1999, almost two years after the launch of the all-new VT Commodore from which the new WH was initially based.
 The WH series saw Holden return to a standalone model designation, rather than adopting the same used by the short-wheelbase Commodore.
 Models followed much the same pattern as the previous car: a standard Statesman, a special edition Statesman International, and the Caprice as flagship.
 The doors and front windscreen were again shared with the mainstream Commodore while wheelbase was increased to 2939 mm.
-WH Series I cars built between 1999 and 2000 had more in common with VT II Commodore, while 2000 onwards bore more resemblance to the updated VX Commodore in parts and finish.
+WH Series I cars built between June 1999 and October 2000 had more in common with VT II Commodore, while WH Series II cars built between October 2000 and May 2003 bore more resemblance to the updated VX Commodore in parts and finish.

 Engines were as per the Commodore, so a 3.8-litre V6 Ecotec unit, a supercharged version of the same, and a new 5.7-litre Generation III V8, rated at 220 kW.
-A Series II revision in August 2001 brought a 5 kW power increase for the Ecotec V6 bringing it up to 152 kW.
+A Series II revision brought a 5 kW power increase for the Ecotec V6 bringing it up to 152 kW.
 Since the WH, which was engineered for both right- and left-hand drive, the Statesman has been exported to the Middle East as the Chevrolet Caprice, following the same model changes as the Holden.

-Compared to the previous model, stability improved through the use of wider tracks a longer wheelbase and four-channel ABS disc brakes with traction control.
+Compared to the previous model, stability improved through the use of wider tracks, a longer wheelbase and four-channel ABS disc brakes with traction control.
 Usable boot space increased to 541 litres.
 Cornering lights were provided integrated into the front fog light assembly- these cornering lights were illuminated whenever the indicator was operating on that side of the car, illuminating a turning path for the driver.
-Electrochromatic rear view mirror sensed headlight glare from vehicles travelling behind, and automatically adjusts mirror glass tint level to reduce driver glare.
+An electrochromatic rear view mirror sensed headlight glare from vehicles travelling behind, and automatically adjusts mirror glass tint level to reduce driver glare.

 Dual zone climate control was a standard feature across the WH range, as was 12-mode trip computer integrated into the instrument cluster.
 Caprice including rear roof mounted climate control and stereo controls for rear passengers- rear passengers were also provided with two headphone jacks in the rear parcel shelf and could listen to a different audio source to the front occupants.
 A rear flip down table was incorporated into the rear armrest, complete with storage pocket and cup holders.
 The exclusive-to-Caprice options included standard Howe leather seats, 260-watt 12-speaker DSP audio system, individual ignition key memory (not available in Statesman- stereo settings, seating position) for three drivers, upright Holden crest logo on the bonnet, chrome exterior door handles, as well as heated side view mirrors and auto dipping passenger side view mirror to avoid alloy wheel damage when reversing.
 Headlights could be set to automatically sense low light levels and turn on without driver input.
 Caprice featured a fine chrome vertical bar grille, while Statesman used a chrome matrix style front grille design, and lacked chrome exterior door handles.